anyapriya/LTK/client/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm run prettier`

+This app uses Prettier as an opinionated formatter, so we don't have to worry about fixing any formatting problems.
+Running this script every time before committing helps cut down on unnecessary formatting changes.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />